Hiring an in-house SEO specialist is often difficult. Especially if you aren't familiar (and staying current) with SEO

 8. If they think links don't matter.

 Just review the factors.
-Or better yet, experiment with a blog for even a month, and compare what having links does vs. not having links.
+Or better yet, experiment with a blog for even a month and compare what having links does vs. not having links.
 Having a well-developed system for gaining a natural variety of high-quality links is still (at least) half the battle.
 Even an amateur SEO specialist should come prepared with media relationships and a database containing a wide variety of link opportunities.

 9. If they think on-page SEO doesn't matter.

 A simple reverse of the stance above.
-We see this one almost as much these days - mainly from non-practitioner bloggers - and it's just as idiotic.
-For the exact same reasons.
+We see this one almost as much these days -- mainly from non-practitioner bloggers.
+It's just as idiotic and for the exact same reasons.

 10. If they're basing their system off correlation studies (usually junk).

 Just a few weeks ago, a popular SEO software vendor released one of these.
 It said "traffic" was a factor because it correlated with rankings.

 Do I even need to explain how flawed that is?
 Apparently I do, because few in our industry so much as flinched- most distributed this advice as fact.
-So it's talk about it.
+So let's talk about this.

 Correlation is not causation.
 Billboard ads imply big marketing budget, meaning a bigger SEO budget.
-But Google doesn't look at a billboards to rank websites.
+But Google doesn't look at billboards to rank websites.
 The data tends to be interesting but the conclusions are usually dead wrong.

-11. If they're basing their system off popular opinion/surveys (even more-often junk).
+11. If they're basing their system on popular opinion/surveys (even more-often junk).

 The only explanation I'm giving here is that most our industry treats correlation studies as direct ranking factors.
 Anyone can teach anybody something, but one person's ignorance is not equal to another's knowledge.

 We have a whole post that dives deeper into the philosophy behind #10 and #11 that I strongly recommend.